sudopluto/learning-how-to-live/age-20.md

     - fully invested in growth mindset
     - exploring stoicism and buddhism
     - figuring out what I want and how I am supposed to get there
+    - choose the hills upon which to die upon
 - music
     - less edm, more rock
         - lots of jrock and mathrock